 Glaucoma — Disease Profile

-Glaucoma is a term used to characterize a cluster of diseases that erodes your eye’s optic nerve and could result in absolute or partial vision loss.
+Glaucoma is a term used to characterize a cluster of diseases that erodes your eye’s optic nerve and could result in partial or absolute vision loss.
 Your optic nerve is indispensable when it comes to communicating information to your brain.
-If the optic nerve gets damaged due to intraocular pressure (IOP), deterioration happens, and since the path between your nerve receptors has most likely been damaged and has caused a disruption, it could lead to full or partial loss of sight.
+If the optic nerve gets damaged due to intraocular pressure (IOP), deterioration happens.
+And since the path between your nerve receptors has most likely been damaged and has caused a disruption, it could lead to a partial or full loss of sight.

 When this damages the optic nerve, deterioration happens, and since the path between nerve receptors has most likely been damaged, that disruption may lead to visual impairment.
 There are two types of glaucoma — find out more about glaucoma here.